Eric Andersen: Filmography and DVD appearances

 In 1965, Eric Andersen starred in the Andy Warhol movie Space, in which he sang.

 In 1974, Andersen appeared in the Les Blank documentary A Poem is a Naked Person, which covered three years in the life of rock star Leon Russell.
 The film remained unreleased for forty years but was finally released in 2015.

-In 1984, Andersen appeared as a guest in a film documentary about Phil Ochs called Chords of Fame and sang the Och's song, "When I'm Gone".
+In 1984, Andersen appeared as a guest in a film documentary about Phil Ochs called Chords of Fame and sang the Ochs' song, "When I'm Gone".

 In 1985, Andersen wrote original music for the movie Istanbul, starring Brad Dourif.

 In 2011, filmmakers Paul Lamont and Scott Sackett began production on The Songpoet, a documentary exploring Eric Andersen's uncompromising 50-year artistic journey.
 The film has been finished in February 2019 and had its premiere at The Copenhagen Music Film Festival, September 13, 2019.